 Per the NFA Contract, Article 10, TMCC is announcing to all eligible Academic and Administrative faculty that a need exists for a Certified Nursing Assistant/Clinical Lab Specialist Coordinator.

-The Certified Nursing Assistant Program Coordinator/Clinical Lab Specialist will (1) oversee the curriculum, training facilities, and faculty involved with the CNA/CLS Programs and course offerings, (2) maintain compliance with regulations, (3) recruit and orient part time nursing faculty, and (5) coordinate all CNA/CLS Program activities.
+The Certified Nursing Assistant/Clinical Lab Specialist Coordinator will (1) oversee the curriculum, course offerings, training facilities, and faculty involved with the CNA/CLS Programs, (2) maintain compliance with regulations, (3) recruit and orient part time nursing faculty, and (4) coordinate all CNA/CLS Program activities.

 Scope of Work